-This report presents the results of the Franklin Street Feasibility Study Phase II and its recommendations for an integrated transportation and land use vision of Franklin Street and a quarter mile radius around it.
+This study presents the results of the Franklin Street Feasibility Study Phase II and its recommendations for an integrated transportation and land use vision of Franklin Street and a quarter mile radius around it.
 The study is based on cooperation among the City of Portland, Maine Department of Transportation (MaineDOT), and Portland Area Comprehensive Transportation System (PACTS).
 The study was also guided by a Public Advisory Committee (PAC).

 The study was adopted by the City Council inJuly 2015.

 The Spring Street Re-Design Project is refining the adopted 2013 concept plan into detailed design plans to transform Spring Street into a more inviting, connected, and human-scaled street that will enhance livability and stimulate good development downtown.
 Phase 1 is slated to be constructed in 2015.

 The Somerset Street project goals are two-fold:

 (1) Design and engineer an extension of Somerset Street (and Bayside Trail) from Elm Street to Hanover Street; and